semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 job is running because you can see what is happening in real time.
 `sem debug job` is better when a job has finished.

+### sem attach example

+The `sem attach` command requires the *Job ID* of a **running** job as its single parameter.
+So, the following command will connect to the VM of the job with Job ID `6ed18e81-0541-4873-93e3-61025af0363b` using SSH:

+    sem attach 6ed18e81-0541-4873-93e3-61025af0363b

+The job with the given Job ID must be in running state at the time of execution of `sem attach`.

 ### sem logs

 The `sem logs` command allows you to see the log entries of a job, which is